stonemjs/docs/src/docs/architecture/providers.md

 In summary:

 ::: tip
-Stone.js can be extended in many ways — but the service provider is the main one for the initialization dimension.
+Stone.js can be extended in many ways, but the service provider is the main one for the initialization dimension.
 :::

-It’s your bridge into the internal execution context — and your tool of choice when configuration turns into orchestration.
+It’s your bridge into the internal execution context, and your tool of choice when configuration turns into orchestration.

 ## Using Service Provider

 Service providers in Stone.js come in two variants: **class-based** and **factory-based**.
-Both are valid and first-class citizens in the system — but each serves different needs.
+Both are valid and first-class citizens in the system, but each serves different needs.

 What matters is **what** a provider does: it must implement one or both of these methods: